vmware/vmware-aria-operations-integration-sdk/docs/references/mp-build.md

 └── ManagementPack_1.0.0.pak
 ```
 ### Pak file
-The primary artifact of the `mp-build` tool is a pak file that can be uploaded directly to on-prem VMware Aria Operations installations.
-The VMware Aria Operations Integration SDK does not currently have support for VMware Aria Operations Cloud.
+The primary artifact of the `mp-build` tool is a pak file that can be uploaded directly to on-prem VCF Operations installations.
+The VCF Operations Integration SDK does not currently have support for VCF Operations Cloud.

 The pak file contains:
 * The `manifest.txt` file and its localization inside the `resources` directory.